updated October 29, 2022

 - congestive heart failure

-- lung diseases like asthma causes nighttime breathing difficulty
+- lung diseases like asthma causing nighttime breathing difficulty

 - menopausal night sweats